h5bp/html5-boilerplate/src/doc/html.md

    * must be included completely within the [first 1024 bytes of the document](http://www.whatwg.org/specs/web-apps/current-work/multipage/semantics.html#charset)

-   * should be specified as early as possbile (before any content that could be controlled by an attacker, such as a `<title>` element) in order to avoid a potential [encoding-related security issue](http://code.google.com/p/doctype-mirror/wiki/ArticleUtf7) in
+   * should be specified as early as possible (before any content that could be controlled by an attacker, such as a `<title>` element) in order to avoid a potential [encoding-related security issue](http://code.google.com/p/doctype-mirror/wiki/ArticleUtf7) in